-- Keep it concise is it too long?
+- Show a clear purpose what is the information about?
+Why is it important? - Keep it concise is it too long?
 Is the structure clear? - Put it in plain English is there any jargon?
 Are sentence structures short and simple?
 The Plain English Campaign's website has a number of free guides that you may find useful. - Prioritise information focus on information that is most relevant to clients and prospective clients.
-Put key information at the beginning. - Personalise information use personal pronouns (I, you, etc.) and specifics about you and your practice (where this is relevant). - Make it easy to read is it too text-heavy?
+Put key information at the beginning. - Personalise information use personal pronouns (I, you, etc.) and specifics about you and your practice (where this is relevant).

+- Make it easy to read is it too text-heavy?
 Should you use bullet points, tables or headings?
 Use appropriate spacing. - Highlight key information use visual tools.
-For example, bold text, summary boxes and highlighting to draw attention. - Consider additional opportunities to engage clients and prospective clients for example, is some information better provided in another format, such as audio visual content or a fact sheet?
+For example, bold text, summary boxes and highlighting to draw attention. - Consider additional opportunities to engage clients and prospective clients - for example, is some information better provided in another format, such as audio visual content or a fact sheet?
 Is some information better provided at a later stage, such as when first meeting a client?